TravelMapping/HighwayData/hwy_data/VEN/vent/README.md

 * T12's exact south end may be wrong.
 * T13 seems to have a gap north of Anaco.
 * T14 does not seem to be built south of Zaraza.
 A portion may exist south of Santa María de Ipire, but it is unclear.
+* T14's end at Las Bonitas may be wrong.
+* T15 seems to have been realigned east of El Tigre, replacing R13 and part of R12.
+* T16 is assumed to use the new bypass of Soledad.
+It may or may not bypass Ciudad Bolívar.
+* T19 is assumed to bypass Guasdualito.
 * T21's east end may be wrong.